-For instance, the authors of [ATTU16] verify the IND-qCPA security of this XTS mode of operation (with quantum learning encryption queries and classical challenge queries) and they show that for a proposed block cipher, XTS mode of operation can be attacked during the learning phase since learning queries are quantum.
+For instance, in [ATTU16], the authors verify IND-qCPA security of XTS mode of operation (with quantum learning queries and classical challenge queries).
+They design a block cipher such that an encryption scheme in XTS mode, instantiated with that block cipher, can be attacked during the learning phase using quantum learning queries.
 However, this attack cannot be used to violate the IND-qCPA security definition.
 The explanation for this inconsistency is that this attack cannot be implemented in the challenge phase due to the classical restriction imposed on the adversary.
 This example supports our claim that the inconsistency between the learning phases and the challenge phase can be problematic and should be overcome.